 Once the wine has evaporated by about half.
 Turn off the Instant Pot.
 Stir in the chicken stock, oregano, salt, pepper, capers, and mushrooms into the pepper mixture.
 Nestle the chicken thighs into the sauce.
 Sprinkle the thighs with salt and pepper and then pour the diced tomatoes over the chicken thighs.

 Step Three: Pressure Cook

-Close lid on pressure cooker, being sure vent knob is placed towards sealed position.
+Close lid on the pressure cooker, being sure vent knob is placed towards the sealed position.
 Cook on high pressure for 9 minutes.
 Remember it will take about 10 minutes to come to pressure.

 Step Three: Finish Dish

 Once cook time has elapsed, allow pressure to release naturally for at least 10 minutes.
 This keeps the chicken super moist and tender.
 Once you open your pressure cooker, check the internal temperature with a digital thermometer of the chicken to be sure it has reached 165 degrees.
 Stir in the vinegar and serve!